HODLWEEN/HODLWEEN-Source/source/faq.md

                         </div>
                         <div class="collapse" id="collapseThree" aria-labelledby="headingThree" data-parent="#faqAccordion">
                             <div class="card-body">
                                 <p>By buying a <a href="/tickets" target="_blank">HODLween ticket</a>!
 HODLween is our largest event and each ticket purchase helps us raise awareness about Bitcoin through our events and intitiaves throughout the year.
-If you can not attend HODLween, please consider joining the pleb army and <a href="/pleb-army-supporters" target="_blank">donating here</a>.</p>
+If you can not attend HODLween, please consider joining the pleBarmy and <a href="/pleb-army-supporters" target="_blank">donating here</a>.</p>
                             </div>
                         </div>
                     </div>